top of page

 Having been raised on a cattle ranch on the banks of the Umpqua River in southwestern Oregon, my upbringing afforded me unique insight into the challenges and opportunities for rural areas.
 My background as a first-generation college student has enhanced my desire to identify, investigate, and address the issues facing communities like the one in which I grew up.

-My dissertation research, funded by a NIFA Pre-doctoral Fellowship, uses a variety of qualitative research methods and analysis techniques to explore how critical components of collaborative governance processes, like trust, incentives, legitimacy, and power, are incorporated within water governance processes in the Klamath Basin.
+My dissertation research, funded by a NIFA Pre-doctoral Fellowship, used a variety of qualitative research methods and analysis techniques to explore how critical components of collaborative governance processes, like trust, incentives, legitimacy, and power, are incorporated within water governance processes in the Klamath Basin.

 The Klamath River Watershed (& the West 2022)